 Audra State Park Campground

 Listen to the soothing river as you relax in your camper at one of the secluded 67 campsites.
-13 sites provide 30-amp electrical hookups.
-Each site provides visitors with a picnic table with bench, a grill, and a fire ring.
-The campground is handicapped accessible and provides several amenities including hot showers, drinking water, and flush toilets.
+Thirteen sites provide 30-amp electrical hookups.
+Every site features a picnic table and bench, a grill, and a fire ring.
+The campground is handicapped accessible and offers several amenities, including hot showers, drinking water, and flush toilets.

 Seasonal activities in Audra State Park

-The Audra State park serves as the put-in point for an exciting six miles.
+The Audra State park serves as the put-in point for an exciting six miles of kayaking.
 The first half of the run occurs on the Middle Fork River.
 This section runs for an estimated three miles and provides an III/IV creek boating experience.
 Enjoy the ride as the additional four miles continues down the Tygart Valley River to the confluence of the Buckhannon River.
-Once you reach that point, the rest of the run continues with big water feel including several pool-drop rapids.
+Once you reach that point, the rest of the run continues with a big water feel that includes several pool-drop rapids.

 Hiking the Alum Cave Trail

 Considered one of the best hiking trails in the eastern United States, this one-and-a-half-mile scenic river trail will make you want to lace up your hiking boots.
 Get back to nature as you view the area’s unique scenery, especially as you step across the boardwalk built along the Alum Cave overhang ledge.
 A perfect place to clear your thoughts under the shade of the robust Buckhannon forest, get out on the trail to relax while getting some exercise.